 This cost relates to the use of Oracle including General Ledger, HR, Payroll and Iprocurement.
 The total annual cost of ownership which sits in ICT is £651,000.
 This cost has been apportioned based on numbers of users.
 For I-procurement, General Ledger and HR modules of Oracle, schools account for 7% of the total users of the systems.
-For Oracle Payroll 59% of employees in the system are in schools.
+For Oracle Payroll 62% of employees in the system are in schools.
+The cost is estimated at £133,000.